(888) 552-6760 SCHEDULE AN APPOINTMENT

 • It avoids radiation exposure to muscle tissue, the spine, lungs and other sensitive organs.

-A few different types of surgeries may be used to treat thyroid cancer:
+A few different types of surgeries may be used to treat thyroid cancer.

-Lobectomy: For small, well-differentiated tumors that have not spread beyond the thyroid gland, a lobectomy may sometimes be performed.
+For small, well-differentiated tumors that have not spread beyond the thyroid gland, a lobectomy may sometimes be performed.
 In this type of thyroid cancer surgery, the lobe containing the cancer is removed, leaving the other healthy lobe behind.
 This may reduce the need to take thyroid hormone treatment after surgery, since a functioning part of the thyroid remains.

-Thyroidectomy: In this procedure, most or all of the thyroid gland is removed by surgery (total, near-total or subtotal thyroidectomy).
+In this procedure, most or all of the thyroid gland is removed by surgery (total, near-total or subtotal thyroidectomy).
 This type of surgery for thyroid cancer is used for most patients.
-However, because very little or no functioning thyroid tissue is left behind, patients will need to take daily thyroid hormone replacement pills afterwards.
+However, because very little or no functioning thyroid tissue is left behind, patients need to take daily thyroid hormone replacement pills afterwards.

 Targeted therapy